Occupational asthma may cause shortness of breath, tightness in the chest, wheezing, and coughing.

-Many substances in the workplace can cause narrowing of the airways, which makes breathing difficult (see Overview of Environmental Lung Diseases).
-Some people are particularly sensitive to airborne allergens, some develop disease due to very high exposures to airborne irritants even if they do not have an allergy, and some develop building-related illness (see Building-Related Illnesses).
+Many substances in the workplace can cause narrowing of the airways, which makes breathing difficult.
+Some people are particularly sensitive to airborne allergens, some develop disease due to very high exposures to airborne irritants even if they do not have an allergy, and some develop building-related illness Building-Related Illnesses Building-related illnesses are disorders that affect the lungs as well as other parts of the body and are caused by exposure to substances within modern airtight buildings.
+Building-related... read more .
 Examples of workers at risk for occupational asthma due to exposure to allergens include animal handlers and bakers.
 People in the United States military who were deployed to Iraq and Afghanistan are at increased risk, possibly because they were exposed to emissions from open-air burn pits, desert dust particles, industrial fires, and vehicular exhaust.

 Several other airway disorders are caused by inhaling irritating substances in the workplace.
 These disorders are similar to occupational asthma.